gvwilson/sensibleadventures/nardica/nardica.md

 before the frozen southern ocean took them away.*

 Iffy woke to Aunt Naggie banging around in the galley.
-She lay in her narrow cot for one final precious warm moment before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
+She lay in her narrow cot for one final precious moment of warmth before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
 That banging was her foster mother's way of letting Iffy know that Uncle Jack was awake.